 Recent changes to provincial planning legislation mandate compliance with a higher level regional planning framework in the Rocky View County -Calgary region, through the Calgary Metropolitan Region Growth Board (CMRB).
 Growth within the larger region is coordinated through regional land use and transportation plans and policies.
 The Conceptual Scheme area is ideally positioned within the region to capture growth, being located on the fringe of a rapidly growing urban municipality.
 The current Bearspaw Area Structure Plan, written in 1994 and currently under review, recognizes the eventual need for growth in this direction by virtue of being located along the major Hwy 1A transportation corridor.
-The site is recognized as a designated growth corridor by the Rocky View County / City of Calgary Intermunicipal Development Plan and the Calgary Metropolitan Regional Board Interim Growth Strategy.
+The site is recognized as a designated growth corridor by the Rocky View County / City of Calgary Intermunicipal Development Plan.